Jazz Set Up

 SOAP

 Simple Object Access Protocol.
 A protocol for exchanging web service messages, based on WSDL.
-MANASYS supports both REST and SOAP.
+MANASYS supports both REST and SOAP, although further SOAP development is unlikely as REST has superseded SOAP in the market.

 TSO